SchmidtDSE/plastics-prototype/README.md

  - nafta
  - row

-The consumption amounts are as follows (like `out.china.consumptionPackagingMT`):
+The sectorial consumption amounts are as follows (like `out.china.consumptionPackagingMT`):

  - consumptionPackagingMT
  - consumptionConstructionMT